ILF neurofeedback in Reading

 You sit in a comfortable chair, usually watching a screen and listening to sound.
 A vibrating cushion can also be used if helpful.

-We pay close attention to how you respond during and after sessions.
 If you feel unusually tired, wired, headachy, emotionally stirred, or unsettled after early sessions, we adjust the dose, placement, or training frequency promptly.

 The process is always guided by how your system is responding, rather than by pushing for progress.